Snowboarding: Common injuries

-Common injuries in snowboarding differ between professional and recreational groups.
 The most common type of injury for snowboarders is injury to the upper body.
-In recreational snowboarding, wrist injuries are more likely to occur.
+Some injuries that are seen are "wrist injuries, shoulder soft tissue injuries, ankle injuries, concussions, and clavicle fractures".
+Some major injuries that occur during snowboarding are head, and spinal injuries, "the main cause of spinal fractures in snowboarders was jump landing failure and compression type fractures occur in about 80% of snowboarders with vertebral fractures because they frequently fall backwards, and this can cause axial loading and anterior compression fractures".
+Injuries also differ between professional and recreational snowboarding.

+Professional

 Among professional snowboarders, injuries to the lower half, specifically the knee joint, are more likely to occur.
 When injured, snowboarders are twice as likely to get a fracture as skiers.
+Injuries to the upper body are much less common among professional snowboarders.
+Most of the professionals and elite snowboarders frequently sustain injuries when trying to execute challenging tricks at high speeds and with increased levels of force to the lower limbs.

+Recreational

-Other minor injuries that happen are "wrist injuries, shoulder soft tissue injuries, ankle injuries, concussions, and clavicle fractures, were seen injuries are very common when snowboarding".
-In recreational and inexperienced "most injuries to snowboarders occurred more often while they were traveling at reckless speed on moderate slopes".
+In recreational snowboarding, wrist injuries are more likely to occur.
+Most injuries to snowboarders occurred more often while they were traveling at reckless speed on moderate slopes.
 Another way injuries happen is because they try sticking with someone that is a higher skill level, which they are not capable of handling because of the lack of skill they possess.
-Some major injuries that occur during snowboarding are head, and spinal injuries, "the main cause of spinal fractures in snowboarders was jump landing failure and compression type fractures occur in about 80% of snowboarders with vertebral fractures because they frequently fall backwards, and this can cause axial loading and anterior compression fractures".
-Injuries to the upper body are much less common among professional snowboarders.
-"Most of the professionals and elite snowboarders frequently sustain injuries when trying to execute challenging tricks at high speeds and with increased levels of force to the lower limbs".